DogoeDude/C-_DBMS-GUI-/README.md

 Next update:
 Will be adding final touches slowly, and the ability to remove certain datas in rows, search names and Merry Christmas

+Final changes have been made.
+Current Update I will name it as final build.
+Version 5.0 which is the complete app.
+23-12-2023